AnonBOTpl/AI-Face-Analysis-Tool/README.md

 1. Choose the **face detector**.
 2. Select an image (`.jpg`, `.jpeg`, `.png`, `.bmp`).
 3. Results will be shown in the terminal and in a window with the processed image.

+   About: This project is intended for educational/demo purposes.
+The predictions may not always be accurate, especially in challenging lighting conditions or with small/low-resolution images.